 John is a Fellow of the Royal Academy of Engineering, UK, of the Australian Academy of Technological Sciences & Engineering, of the Institute of Engineers, Australia, and of the UK-based Institute of Materials, Minerals and Mining.
 Since 2011 he has been annually listed by Engineers Australia as one of Australia’s 100 most influential engineers.

-Executive Dean, Faculty of Engineering, Computer & Mathematical Sciences, The University of Adelaide, Australia
+Executive Dean, Faculty of Science and Engineering, Flinders University, Australia

 Current International Activities: